Mike Krieger

 Jenny was Director of Design at Figma, leading the FigJam and Slides teams.
 She voluntarily stepped down from a director role to return to individual contributor work at Anthropic.
 The reason: a front-row seat to the most transformative technology of our time was worth more than a title.

-Mike Krieger’s competitive playbook for building in the age of AI giants.
+Competitive playbooks and principles for building in the age of AI giants.

 For AI startups worried about getting crushed by OpenAI, Anthropic, or Google, Mike identifies three moats: (1) Deep domain expertise (like Harvey in legal), (2) Differentiated go-to-market with specific customer knowledge, and (3) Completely new interaction paradigms that incumbents can’t easily copy.